Master of Environmental Science

 ENVS 6003 - Applied Ecology

-Students will also be required to take a minimum of 2 elective courses approved by the Board of Studies, normally selected from graduate courses offered by the Faculty of Science and Faculty of Engineering and Applied Science.
-In addition, students will be required to complete the course ENVS 601W (work term).
+Students will be required to take a minimum of 6 credit hours in elective courses approved by the Board of Studies, normally selected from graduate courses offered by the Faculty of Science and Faculty of Engineering and Applied Science.
+In addition, students will be required to complete the 3 credit hours course Environmental Science 601W (work term).

 Further information is available in our Graduate Handbook.